rcslab/aurora-bench/README.md

 Raw data can be found in the directory specified by the OUT variable in the `aurora.config` file (/aurora-data by default).
 Each workload has its own sub-directory in this folder.
-Each part of the workload is divided further in the workloads directory, finally each iteration of the workload is labelled as ITERATION.out, where ITERATION specifies the iteration number.
+Each part of the workload is divided further in the workloads directory, finally each iteration of the workload is labeled as ITERATION.out, where ITERATION specifies the iteration number.

 An example file for the varmail benchmark found in Figure 3, for FFS would have